 The rear seats are certainly not a place you’d want to make adults sit for more than a few minutes.
 Legroom is pretty poor, while that curvy roofline means heads will be squashed like in a coupe.
-If you’ve got young children, however, it’s a perfectly useable space and rear access is easy enough as the doors open wide and the front seats slide forward a decent amount.
+If you’ve got young children, however, it’s a perfectly usable space and rear access is easy enough as the doors open wide and the front seats slide forward by a decent amount.

 The dashboard-mounted gearlever should free up some extra room, but storage in the cabin isn’t much to write home about.
 Sure, there are handy compartments below the seats, but the glovebox is small.
-The few cupholders and door bins Fiat provides aren’t much use either.
+The few cupholders and door bins Fiat provides aren’t much use, either.

 In this review

-- 2Engines, performance and driveEasy to drive and fun in the right conditions, but lacks the refinement or dynamic ability of the best city cars
+- 2Engines, performance and driveIt’s easy to drive and fun in the right conditions, but the 500 Hybrid lacks the refinement and dynamic ability of newer city cars

-- 4Interior, design and technologyThe 500 offers retro-styling in a small package, with a good level of standard kit
+- 4Interior, design and technologyThe 500 offers retro-styling in a small package, along with a reasonable level of standard kit